unikraft/docs/content/en/_index.md

   feature: Research Backed
   leader: Built and used by leading academic institutes and companies
   about: Unikraft's design, performance and security have been extensively developed, evaluated and put into production at leading companies and academic institutes.
-  callToAction: Unikraft has appeared in top-tier research and industry conferences, <a class="font-medium text-blue-400 hover:underline" href="/community/research">read more about research and development &rarr;</a>
+  callToAction: The award-winning Unikraft research work has appeared in top-tier research and industry conferences, <a class="font-medium text-blue-400 hover:underline" href="/community/research">read more about research and development &rarr;</a>
 fullyModular:
   feature: Fully Modular
-  leader: Build highly customized, performant and secure VM images for your usecase
+  leader: Build highly customized, performant and secure VM images for your use case
-  about: Unikraft is fully modular, with a constantly growing ecosystem with many popular open-source operating system and application libraries  like <code>musl</code> and <code>openssl</code> available for use, allowing you to pick and choose exactly what you need for your target.
+  about: Unikraft is fully modular, with a constantly growing ecosystem with many popular open-source operating system and application libraries  like <code>musl</code> and <code>openssl</code> available for use, allowing you to pick and choose exactly what you need for your target application.
   featureRich: Feature Rich
   features:
     - count: 100+
       feature: <span class="font-medium text-white">Libraries</span> to choose from.
     - count: 25K+
-      feature: <span class="font-medium text-white">Options</span> to configure your application to.
+      feature: <span class="font-medium text-white">Options</span> to configure your application with.
     - count: 160+
-      feature: <span class="font-medium text-white">Syscalls</span> are available, covering more than 90% of usecases.
+      feature: <span class="font-medium text-white">Syscalls</span> are available, covering more than 90% of use cases.
 productionReady:
   feature: Production Ready
-  leader: Runs on all major cloud platforms
+  leader: Runs on Major Cloud Platforms
   about: Along with major CPU architectures, Unikraft can be deployed on leading cloud providers.
   callToAction: To target a specific cloud vendor, <a class=" font-medium text-blue-400 hover:underline" href="/docs/operations/cloud/">read more about deployments &rarr;</a>
 smallFootprint:
-  feature: Small Footprint
+  feature: Small Footprint & green
   leading: Unikraft is green &amp; efficient
   about: From cloud to embedded devices, running an application on Unikraft both increases efficiency and reduces power consumption as less resources are necessary.
   bubble1heading: <span class="text-4xl">70%</span> less